 - Each piece of luggage bigger than 55x40x20cm (hand luggage standard size) or heavier than 10kg (hand luggage standard weight).

 There is no supplement for pets, wheelchairs and baby strollers.

 If you wonder how much would a taxi cost to/from the airport, read more about

 Or you may be interested in taking a taxi to/from the train station.

-Unfortunately, most taxis still don’t accept cards and other payment methods (e.g. Apple Pay).
+Unfortunately, most taxis still don’t accept cards and other payment methods (e.g. your travel debit card, Apple Pay).

 If you intend to pay with cash, taxi drivers are only required to make change for 20€ bills and smaller.
 So make sure you have small bills!

 How can you book a Seville taxi in advance?